-Minimum repayments must at least cover the interest, so your balance will fall each month (this wasn't the case before April 2011).
+Minimum repayments must at least cover the interest, so your balance will fall each month.
 However, as the minimum repayment amount is based on your balance, then as it decreases, so will your repayments.
-This means your debts will last for longer than if you were to make fixed repayments.
+This means your debts will last for longer than if you were to make fixed repayments each month.

 All of this has some startling consequences when you work out the numbers.